Scott Servais: Seattle Mariners

-In the 2022 American League Division Series, they faced the Houston Astros, who had beaten them 12 out of 19 times in AL West matchups.
-In Game 1, they scored four runs in the first two innings and held the lead to 7-3 going into the eighth inning.
-However, the bullpen could not hold it together, and the lead was only 7-5 going into the 9th; Paul Sewald allowed two baserunners (a hit by pitch and a single by Jeremy Pena) to reach while only getting two outs.
+In the 2022 AL Division Series, they faced the Houston Astros, who had beaten them 12 out of 19 times in AL West matchups.
+In Game 1, Seattle scored four runs in the first two innings and held the lead to 7–3 going into the eighth inning.
+However, the bullpen could not hold it together, and the lead was only 7–5 going into the 9th; Paul Sewald allowed two baserunners (a hit by pitch and a single by Jeremy Peña) to reach while only getting two outs.
 Servais elected to use Robbie Ray to try and get Yordan Alvarez out to end the game.
-The gambit failed, as Alvarez launched Ray's second pitch into deep right field for a walkoff 8-7 win.
-Two days later, the Mariners held a 2-1 lead going into the 6th inning.
-Again, with two outs and Pena on base, Alvarez was at the plate, this time against starter Luis Castillo.
-Alvarez launched a home run to left field to give Houston a 3-2 lead.
+The gambit failed, as Alvarez launched Ray's second pitch into deep right field for a walk-off 8–7 win.
+Two days later, the Mariners held a 2–1 lead going into the 6th inning.
+Again, with two outs and Peña on base, Alvarez was at the plate, this time against starter Luis Castillo.
+Alvarez launched a home run to left field to give Houston a 3–2 lead.
 In the 8th, Alvarez was intentionally walked by Servais to get to Alex Bregman with a runner on.
-Bregman promptly lined a shot to right to make the final score 4-2.
+Bregman promptly lined a shot to right to make the final score 4–2.
 Two days after that, the Mariners played their first home playoff game in 21 years.
-18 innings later, they lost 1-0 on a Pena home run to finish their season.
-In total, Seattle was outscored 10-2 over the next 29 innings after leading 7-5 in the 7th inning of Game 1.
+18 innings later, they lost 1–0 on a Peña home run to finish their season.
+In total, Seattle was outscored 10–2 over the final 29 innings after leading 7–3 in the 8th inning of Game 1.

+In 2023, the Mariners were leading the AL West on September 2 with a record of 77–58.
+They won just 11 of their last 27 games before being eliminated in the penultimate game of the season and finishing third place behind Houston and Texas, although they did finish with a winning season for their third straight year, the first such period for the team since the 2000-2003 teams.

+The 2024 season showed promise, with the team leading the division by ten games on June 18.
+They proceeded to collapse in July and August, going from 13 games above .500 to at .500 while losing the division lead.
+The Mariners fired Servais on August 22, 2024, making him the first ever manager to have a ten-game lead of a division/league and not finish the season.

+San Diego Padres

+On January 11, 2025, Servais was hired by the San Diego Padres as a special assistant for player development.

 Managerial record

 Personal life

 Servais is the nephew of Creighton head baseball coach Ed Servais.
-Scott is married to Jill (Hanson), his high school sweetheart.
+He is married to Jill (née Hanson), his high school sweetheart.
 The couple have a son and two daughters.